-After the bond is posted the person will be released from jail.
-Even after the bond is posted it will take several hours before the person is released from jail.
+After the bond is posted, the person will be released from jail.
+Even after the bond is posted, it will take several hours before the person is released from jail.
 This time varies depending on how backed up the jail is.
-When the person is released from custody they will be responsible for attending their next court date.
+When the person is released from custody, they will be responsible for attending their next court date.
 If there are misdemeanor charges, then the next court date will be an arraignment.
-If there are felony charges then the next court date will be a a State to File date.
+If there are felony charges, then the next court date will be a State to File date.

 What is a State to File court date?

-A State to File date is the date that that the prosecutors will have to announce whether or not they will formally file charges against the person that was arrested.
+A State to File date is the date in which the prosecutors will announce whether or not they will formally file charges against the person that was arrested.
 A State to File date will only occur on felony cases.
 If the prosecution does not file charges against the arrested person on the State to File date, then the arrestee's bond will be discharged and they will be released on their own recognizance.

 It is important to keep in mind that the State to File date will only affect the bond status.
-It does not otherwise substantively effect the case.
+It does not otherwise substantively affect the case.
 Just because the prosecution does not file formal charges on the State to File date does not mean the case is over forever.
-The prosecution can always file charges later up until the statute of limitations has run.
-The statute of limitations is for most crimes is over a year and varies depending on the crime.
+The prosecution can always file charges later up until the statute of limitations has run its course.
+The statute of limitations most crimes is over a year and varies depending on the crime.

 What is an Arraignment?

 An arraignment is a court date where the formal charges are read in open court against you.
-Then in open court you have the ability to enter a plea of not guilty.
-An arraignment is a mere formality that allows people to know what they are charged with and that allows them to publicly state they are not guilty.
-As an arraignment is a mere formality, attorneys have the ability to waive arraignment and enter a written plea of not guilty.
+Then, in open court, you have the ability to enter a plea of not guilty.
+An arraignment is a mere formality that allows people to know what they are charged with and provides the opportunity to publicly state they are not guilty.
+As an arraignment is a formality, attorneys have the ability to waive arraignment and enter a written plea of not guilty.
 Whether or not arraignment should be waived is a strategic decision your attorney should make that varies depending on the individual case.

 What is a Case Disposition court hearing?

-A case disposition is a hearing for the Judge to check on a case.
-Sometimes there will be an exchange of discovery at the case disposition or it will be an opportunity for the lawyers to discuss the status of the case.
-At a case disposition the lawyers will usually let the Judge know the status of the case and how they what to proceed going forward.
-For instance, a lawyer may ask for another Case Disposition hearing, a Plea Conference, or a Calendar Call.
+A case disposition is a hearing for the judge to check on a case.
+Sometimes, there will be an exchange of discovery at the case disposition or it will be an opportunity for the lawyers to discuss the status of the case.
+At a case disposition, the lawyers will usually let the judge know the status of the case and how they want to proceed going forward.
+For instance, a lawyer may ask for another Case Disposition Hearing, a Plea Conference, or a Calendar Cal

 What is a Calendar Call court hearing?

-A Calendar Call hearing is the hearing where the lawyers tell the Judge whether or not they are ready for a trial in the case.
-If they are not ready, then they will tell the Judge why they are not ready and will request a continuance.
-If they are ready then they will ask the Judge to set the case for a trial date.
+A Calendar Call Hearing is where the lawyers tell the judge whether or not they are ready for a trial in the case.
+If they are not ready, then they will tell the judge why they are not ready and will request a continuance.
+If they are ready, then they will ask the Judge to set the case for a trial date.